-The objective of this course is to expand you understanding of the structure of proteins and to address the important role proteins play as enzymes, signaling molecules and structural molecules in the cell.
-Throughout the term we will discuss the importance of primary structure, protein folding and posttranslational modifications as it relates to determining tertiary and quandary protein structure and function.
-We will highlight the role amino acid interactions have in influencing structure from secondary through quaternary.
-We will address the critical role of protein; protein interactions related to function.
+The primary learning objective of this course are to expand you understanding of the structure of proteins and to address the important role proteins play as enzymes, signaling molecules and structural molecules in the cell.
+Throughout the term we will discuss the importance of primary structure, protein folding and post-translational modifications as it relates to determining tertiary and quandary protein structure and function.
+We will discuss the significance of the role amino acid interactions in protein folding.
+Specifically we will address how amino acids influence structure from secondary through quaternary.
+We will highlight the critical role of protein; protein interactions related to cellular function.

 What is our target goal?
-By the end of the course students will have the knowledge and experience to determine potential secondary structure, protein localization and modifications present based on primary protein structure.
-To understand the role primary structure and post-translational modifications play in ultimately determining structure and function.
+By the end of the course students will have the knowledge and experience to interpret based on primary protein structure potential secondary structure, protein localization and post-translational modifications present, leading to structure and function.
 This will be valuable as you go forward in all fields of biology and is especially useful in the field of biochemistry, molecular and cellular biology, biotechnology, pharmaceutical, and medically related fields.